ARMmbed/mbed-os-5-docs/docs/reference/api/storage/HeapBlockDevice.md

 The HeapBlockDevice class provides a way to simulate block devices for software development or testing.
 The created blocks are nonvolatile; they do not persist across power cycles.

 HeapBlockDevices have the following configurable parameters in either one of two constructors:

   - _size_ - Size of the block device in bytes.
   - _read_size_ - Minimum read size required in bytes.
   - _program_size_ - Minimum program size required in bytes.
   - _erase_size_ - Minimum erase size required in bytes.

-Optionally you can create a HeapBlockDevice that will set the read, program, and erase block size to the same provided block size.
+Optionally you can create a HeapBlockDevice that will set the read, program and erase block size to the same provided block size.

   - _size_ - Size of the block device in bytes.
   - _block_ - Block size in bytes.
 Default value is 512 bytes.